……

 A cross- border prescription has to contain at least the following information:

-There is no specific form or format for a cross-border prescription you will use in every EU country.
-Although some EU countries already accept electronic cross-border prescriptions, Greece is scheduled to have commenced the exchange of electronic cross-border prescriptions and electronic patient’s summary by the end of 2022.
-In the meantime, you need to present a printed or handwritten cross-border prescription in a greek pharmacy in order to buy the prescribed medicine or medicinal product.
-EOPYY has issued specific guidelines for the greek health professionals regarding cross-border prescriptions and the related information can be found in greek here.
-In the event, that you run into any kind of trouble when trying to dispense a cross-border prescription, you may contact the greek national contact point to get the assistance you need.
+There is no specific form or format for a cross-border prescription that you will use in every EU country.
+Some EU countries already accept electronic cross-border prescriptions.
+However, Greece currently exchanges electronic cross-border prescriptions and electronic patient’s summary only with a limited number of member-states.
+In the meantime, in order to buy the prescribed medicine or medicinal product, you need to present a printed or handwritten cross-border prescription in a Greek pharmacy.
+EOPYY has issued specific guidelines for the Greek health professionals, regarding cross-border prescriptions and related information can be found in Greek here.
+Furthermore, information regarding cross-border e-prescriptions are available here.
+In the event, that you run into any kind of trouble when trying to dispense a cross-border prescription, you may contact the Greek national contact point to get assistance.
+Likewise, in case you need assistance with your cross-border e-prescription you may contact ncp for e-health support.

 EOPYY-insured persons who intend to present a cross-border prescription in another EU/EEA member state can ask the prescribing doctor to complete the cross-border prescription form, available here.